Fastpacer/EDA_Projects/README.md

 # EDA_Projects
-All my EDA projects pertinent to the field of Data Science and about varied range of topics
+All my EDA projects pertinent to the field of Data Science and about wide range of topics

 Link for unmentioned datasets